pentora-ai/pentora/docs/docs/deployment/docker.md

 # Docker Deployment

-Deploy Pentora using Docker containers for portable, reproducible, and scalable deployments.
+Deploy Vulntor using Docker containers for portable, reproducible, and scalable deployments.

 ## Overview